ilabafrica/BLIS/README.md

 Troubleshooting
 ----------------
-Ensure that you enable mod_rewrite, `sudo a2enmod rewrite` if you are using apache.
-This should solve the problem of routing failures.
+1. Routing failures: Ensure that you enable mod_rewrite, `sudo a2enmod rewrite` if you are using apache.
+Perform the analogous action if using another web server.